-- An individual and his or her brothers and sisters, half-brothers, half-sisters, spouse, ancestors, and lineal descendants. - An individual and a corporation if the individual owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - Two corporations that are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code. - 4) A grantor and a fiduciary of any trust. - 5) Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - A fiduciary and a beneficiary of the same trust. - A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - 8) A fiduciary of a trust and a corporation if the trust or a grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - A person and a tax-exempt educational or charitable organization that is controlled directly or indirectly by that person or by members of the family of that person. - 10) A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - 11) Two S corporations or an S corporation and a regular corporation if the same persons own more than 50% in value of the outstanding stock of each corporation. - 12) A partnership and a person if the person, directly or indirectly owns, more than 50% of the capital or profits interests in the partnership. - 13) Two partnerships if the same persons own, directly or indirectly, more than 50% of the capital or profits interest in both partnerships. - 14) An executor of an estate and a beneficiary of the estate.
+- 1) An individual and his or her brothers and sisters, half-brothers, half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.). - 2) An individual and a corporation if the individual owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - 3) Two corporations that are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code. - 4) A grantor and a fiduciary of any trust. - 5) Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - 6) A fiduciary and a beneficiary of the same trust. - 7) A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - 8) A fiduciary of a trust and a corporation if the trust or a grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - 9) A person and a tax-exempt educational or charitable organization that is controlled directly or indirectly by that person or by members of the family of that person. - 10) A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - 11) Two S corporations or an S corporation and a regular corporation if the same persons own more than 50% in value of the outstanding stock of each corporation. - 12) A partnership and a person if the person, directly or indirectly owns, more than 50% of the capital or profits interests in the partnership. - 13) Two partnerships if the same persons own, directly or indirectly, more than 50% of the capital or profits interest in both partnerships. - 14) An executor of an estate and a beneficiary of the estate unless the sale or exchange is in satisfaction of a pecuniary bequest.